Gradbase started as a university project at Imperial College London, in early 2015.

 According to recent surveys, at least one third of people commit CV fraud in the UK, either via embellishing

-or outright lying about qualifications and work experience they claim to possess.
+or outright lying about records and work experience they claim to possess.
 This activity is easy to

 get away with nowadays since 1 in 3 employers for high-skilled jobs does not perform background checking at all

-and universities make it very painful to verify qualifications by not enforcing a standard procedure for doing so,
+and universities make it very painful to verify records by not enforcing a standard procedure for doing so,

 offering instead snail-mail correspondence in some cases and waiting times of several weeks.